 Rolleiflex Pages – another great resource for Rolleiflex SLR cameras by Pascal Heyman

 Pentacon / Praktisix

-Pentacon Six A very thourogh introduction to the Pentacon Six system starting with Praktisix.
+Pentacon Six A very thorough introduction to the Pentacon Six system starting with Praktisix.
 Some good info on other 6×6 SLR cameras like the Ihagee 6×6.

 - Clear Dark Sky Chart – Cloud cover forecasts by location

 - The Photographer’s Right – Printable Summary of your legal rights to photograph in public spaces by attorney Bert Krages II